Gary rode his Harley-Davidson on an epic 21,000 miles road trip in 27 states in America. His book ‘France In America’ is about that trip.

 “Certainly a must read for anyone who loves travels, motorcycles and America!”

 “Wonderful, wonderful book Gary.
-I am still only part way through it because I read, check out the fine photo’s, view the video links then reflect on what I have just read.
 A big plus is learning from you about my own country things I never knew.”